zephyrproject-rtos/zephyr/boards/sparkfun/thing_plus/doc/index.rst

 or Nordic based examples.

 Some of the examples do not use secure mode, so they do not required the ``ns`` suffix.
-A great example of this is the `hello_world` below.
+A great example of this is the :ref:`hello_world` below.

 Flashing
 ========